balanced/balanced.github.com/_posts/2014-04-08-heartbleed.md

 - [https://gist.github.com/takeshixx/10107280](https://gist.github.com/takeshixx/10107280)
 - [https://gist.github.com/mitsuhiko/10130454](https://gist.github.com/mitsuhiko/10130454)

-If you've logged into Balanced via an untrusted connection lately, you may wish to revoke your API keys and generate new ones.
+As an extra precaution, we advise you to rotate your Balanced API keys. (and you probably should for your other services, too.)
 We've built a convenient GIF for you:

 ![ROTATENOW](http://i.imgur.com/s6KnEw8.gif)